fossabot/grenadier/packages/router/README.md

-# Redwood Router
+# Grenadier Router

-This is the built-in router for Redwood apps.
+This is the built-in router for Grenadier apps.
 It takes inspiration from Ruby on Rails, React Router, and Reach Router, but is very opinionated in its own way.

 > WARNING: This software is in alpha and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, RR is in the later stages of the "make it work" phase.

-Redwood Router (RR from now on) is designed to list all routes in a single file, without any nesting.
+Grenadier Router (RR from now on) is designed to list all routes in a single file, without any nesting.
 We prefer this design, as it makes it very easy to track which routes map to which pages.

 ## Installation

-RR was designed for use in Redwood apps, and if you use `yarn create-redwood-app` it will be installed for you.
+GR was designed for use in Grenadier apps, and if you use `npx create-grenadier-app` it will be installed for you.
 The rest of the documentation here will use examples that are appropriate in that context.
-That said, you can use RR outside of Redwood apps too!
-To learn more, see [Installation and use outside of a Redwood app](#installation-and-use-outside-of-a-redwood-app) at the end of this document.
+That said, you can use RR outside of Grenadier apps too!
+To learn more, see [Installation and use outside of a Grenadier app](#installation-and-use-outside-of-a-grenadier-app) at the end of this document.

 ## Router and Route